Sci-Fi-London

-Sci-Fi-London (stylised as SCI-FI-LONDON), also known as the London International Festival of Science Fiction and Fantastic Film or simply SFL, is an annual United Kingdom–based film festival dedicated to the science fiction and fantasy genres.
-Originally founded in 2002, it was held at the Stratford Picturehouse in London from 2008–2022, and in 2023 will be in central London at Prince Charles Cinema, the Picturehouse Central, the Garden Cinema and Rich Mix.
+Sci-Fi-London (SFL; stylised as SCI-FI-LONDON), also known as the London International Festival of Science Fiction and Fantastic Film, is an annual film festival held in London, England, dedicated to the science fiction and fantasy films.

+Originally founded in 2002, it was held at the Stratford Picturehouse from 2008–2022, and from 2023 at the Prince Charles Cinema, the Picturehouse Central, the Garden Cinema and Rich Mix.

 Arthur C. Clarke Award

 Sci-Fi-London hosts the awards ceremony for the Arthur C. Clarke Award.
 It is awarded to the best science fiction novel which received its first British publication during a calendar year, chosen by jury.